-New Blank Canvas Feature Puts Graphics in Your Wheelhouse
+New Design Feature Puts Graphics in Your Wheelhouse

 You know how we adore you and listen to you like a stalker?
 Well, we made what you’ve been asking for: a design feature that kicks off with a blank canvas instead of a photo.
 This feature is boss when you want to make an infographic; a watermark; a blog header or graphic; or even a scrapbook-y, poster-y hodgepodge of overlays, text, and photos.
 If you’re blubbering with happiness right now, we’re here with the tissues and the screen shots.